Guidelines on Corporate Governance

 D. Separation of Chairman and CEO Positions .
 The Board is free to make its choice for Chairman of the Board and CEO in any way that the Board considers best for the Company.
 Therefore, the Board shall have the flexibility to decide whether it is best for the Company at any given point in time for the roles of CEO and Chairman of the Board to be separate or combined.

 A. Selection Process .
 The Board shall nominate candidates for election as a Director by stockholders at the annual meeting, as well as elect new Directors to fill vacancies on the Board between annual stockholder meetings.
 The Board has delegated succession planning for the Board of Directors, including the selection and initial evaluation of potential Director nominees to the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee will make the final recommendation of candidates to the Board for nomination.
 In connection with the selection and nomination process of both new and continuing Directors, the Nominating and Corporate Governance Committee shall review the candidates taking into account the current Board membership and the specific needs of the Company and the Board.
-This review shall include an overview of the talent base of the Board as a whole as well as an individual assessment of each Director’s experience, skills, areas of expertise, independence, productivity, length of board service, consideration of any changes in a continuing Director’s occupational and other responsibilities (including other public company board memberships and committee memberships), and such other factors as may be determined by the Nominating and Corporate Governance Committee to be appropriate for review.
+This review shall include an overview of the talent base of the Board as a whole as well as an individual assessment of each Director’s experience, skills, areas of expertise, independence, productivity, length of board service, consideration of any changes in a continuing Director’s occupational and other responsibilities (including other public company board memberships and committee memberships), and such other factors as may be determined by the Nominating and Corporate Governance Committee to be appropriate for review, including diversity, which may include gender, sexual orientation, racial and ethnic diversity or other characteristics that may positively contribute to the diversity of the Board.
+The Nominating and Corporate Governance Committee shall ensure to the greatest extent practicable that the pool of prospective director candidates that it considers to fill any vacancy or additional director position include one or more female candidates, one or more LGBTQ+ candidates or one or more racially or ethnically diverse candidates if, at such time, the Board is lacking gender diversity, LGBTQ+ diversity or racial/ethnic diversity, respectively.
 The Board, taking into consideration the recommendation of the Nominating and Corporate Governance Committee, shall also determine whether a nominee would be an independent Director.

 The Nominating and Corporate Governance Committee and the Board of Directors will consider all persons properly recommended as a nominee for election to the Board of Directors in the same manner regardless of the source of the recommendation.
 Stockholders who wish to recommend a director candidate for consideration by the Nominating and Corporate Governance Committee and the Board should submit their recommendation in writing to the Board no later than the December 1 prior to the next annual meeting of stockholders.
 Such recommendation must include all information about the stockholder and the candidate otherwise required for director nominations by a stockholder pursuant to the Company’s Bylaws.
 The Nominating and Corporate Governance Committee may request additional information concerning such director candidate as it deems reasonably required to determine the eligibility and qualification of the director candidate to serve as a member of the Board.